-Blend: To crash into powder or liquid mixture of one or more ingredients through heavy grinding or by use of blender machine.
+Blend: To crash into powder or liquid mixture of one or more ingredients through heavy grinding or by use of a blender machine.

 Caramelize: To form sugar into liquid brown form through boiling for getting a special taste.

-Dissolve: To mix any dry food item into a solution of a liquid, so that the dry item is no more visible.
+Dissolve: Mix any dry food item into a solution of a liquid, so that the dry item is no more visible.

 Dredge: To sprinkle the coating of flour or crushed bread on the outer surface of other prepared food before cooking.

 Drizzle: To sprinkle a few drops of liquid lightly over some prepared food irregularly.

 Garnish: To decorate a food dish to increase its attraction.
 Slices of vegetables, lemon, fried onion, fruit, etc can be used for garnishing.

-Marinate: To soak, brush or season meat, poultry, seafood in the liquid mixture of other food ingredients with a view to softening their fleshes and allowing other ingredients to be absorbed by the main food item.
+Marinate: To soak, brush or season meat, poultry, and seafood in the liquid mixture of other food ingredients with a view to softening their fleshes and allowing other ingredients to be absorbed by the main food item.

 Meunier: Scour with flour and sautéd in egg crumb or butter.